Mechanical Timer Vs. Digital Timer: Which is Best For You?

 The drawbacks of digital timer switches are as follows:

-• Complex Wiring: Unlike the usual switches, it will require a neutral wire apart from a ground wire to reduce the risk of danger.
+Unlike the usual switches, it will require a neutral wire apart from a ground wire to reduce the risk of danger.
+This can complicate installation in older homes.

-• Special Switchboards Needed: They require specific switchboards incompatible with ordinary home switchboards, so planning is necessary.
+They require specific switchboards incompatible with ordinary home switchboards, so planning is necessary.
+This could increase the overall setup cost.

 Digital Timer vs Mechanical Timer